mangoleaphq/javascript-assignment/loan-eligibility-app/README.md

    2. Sanctioned 60% of the requested car loan amount.

-*Rule 2: A person is eligible for a car loan?*
+*Conditions 2: A person is eligible for a car loan?*

 _if:_
    1. He has a monthly salary of more than 35K.